A Founder’s Journey From Europe to China and Now to Canada — Lionello Lunesu, Defang Software Labs

 Building a Startup in Canada

-They named the startup Defang Software Labs.
+They named the company Defang Software Labs.

 Prakash Sundaresan and Lionello Lunesu at the Point Roberts US-Canada border.
 It was Lionello’s first day out of quarantine in 2020